mlalias is a utility for redirecting and fowarding email at CSE.

 Virtual aliases take the form <class>-list, for example COMP1234_Student-list or CSE_RA-list.

-Only CSE employees can post to virtual lists - mail from other accounts will be rejected.
+In most cases, only CSE employees can post to virtual lists - this can be changed if required.

 For more complex requirements, such as mailing past students of a certain course, see the enrol pageboy.